 You can help improve the condition of the skin and reduce symptoms of a dry and itchy scalp by using a mild shampoo and condition that protects the skin barrier and control oil secretion.
 A few commercially available preparations which contain selenium are available to control the growth of the yeasts.

 Our doctor may prescribe some medication such as ketoconazole shampoo or salicyclic acid to get rid of the yeast and scaly skin.
 If the skin is red, inflamed and itchy, your doctor might prescribe an anti-inflammation cream (e.g. clobetasol) and oral anti-itch medication to control the itch.
 Usually, a combination of the methods work best.

 Before hair can start to grow again in severely affected areas, the skin has to be in good condition.
-If you’ve experienced hair loss due to seborrheic dermatitis, certain medications – such as 5% minoxidil spray – can improve hair growth.
+If you’ve experienced hair loss due to If you’ve experienced hair loss due to Seborrheic dermatitis in Singapore, certain medications – such as 5% minoxidil spray – can improve hair growth.
 These should not be used if you still have active skin irritation.